A project by Shir Zilberstein and Janna Lichter

-The project is a continuation of “Unheard Voices” supplementing the chances and limits of protest signs as a moment of resistance from residents.
-It broadens the typographic research of Hebrew written on walls to the context of protest-signs in Tel Aviv.
+The project Empty Slogans explores the possibilities and the limitations of protest signs as moments of resistance.
+It opens typographic research of Hebrew and Arabic written statements on protest-signs during demonstrations in Tel Aviv.

 When everything is dark consider the possibility you are the light.

 From the river to the sea, democracy for all

 Israel move forward